Bakersfield Expungement Attorney

 Clearing Your Criminal Record in Kern County

 If you’ve been convicted for a crime, you may have already felt the consequences in your everyday life.
 Having an arrest record can affect your ability to obtain loans, seek financial aid, obtain a job or professional license, and even rent a space to live.
 You may think that nothing can be done to clean your record, but this may not actually be true.
-In some cases, our dedicated lawyer at The Law Offices of Kyle J. Humphrey can help you seek a fresh start.
+In some cases, our dedicated lawyers at Humphrey & Thompson can help you seek a fresh start.

 Though there is no true expungement process in California, you may be eligible to have your record sealed or destroyed or your conviction dismissed.
 Though California Labor Code section 432.7 states that an employer cannot inquire about any arrest that did not end in a conviction and they cannot hold any arrest against you in a decision to hire or fire you, having your record sealed, destroyed, or dismissed may offer you freedoms when it comes to housing and financial matters, as well as in enjoying certain rights and freedoms.

-For more information, contact our Bakersfield expungement lawyer.
+For more information, contact our Bakersfield expungement lawyers.
 Call (661) 327-1360 to discuss your legal options.